NeuralSamurAI/ComfyUI-UniversalTranslator/README.md

 googletrans
 deep-translator

 Special thanks to the ComfyUI community and the developers of the translation libraries used in this project.
+Last but not least a big shoutout to the Banodoco community who continues to share and inspire everyday!